How to Improve Your IT Infrastructure by Making Smart Technology Investments

 But cybersecurity is like an insurance policy.
 In addition to obvious brand degradation, companies that are attacked frequently incur legal fees, hours of overtime remediating issues and difficulty making other deadlines.
 It’s a nightmare for any organization.

-With the inherit risk of an exploit so high – coupled with the numerous complexities of a cybersecurity program – you might think that organizations are adequately funding these initiatives.
+With the inherent risk of an exploit so high – coupled with the numerous complexities of a cybersecurity program – you might think that organizations are adequately funding these initiatives.
 But that’s just not the case.

 Cybersecurity is a commitment that is very hard to implement in many companies.
 That, combined with the necessity of ongoing training, system monitoring, analysis and other required resources make cybersecurity an expensive issue that many C-level managers try to avoid.
 This can only be viewed as shortsighted.